-Cajun Chicken Pasta (Lightened up) will have you saying goodbye to restaurant versions and hello to this Cajun Chicken Pasta recipe at a fraction of the cost and calories!
+Cajun Chicken Pasta in Sun-Dried Tomato Alfredo Sauce (Lightened up) will have you saying goodbye to restaurant versions and hello to this Cajun Chicken Pasta recipe at a fraction of the cost and calories!

 This Cajun Chicken Pasta is unlike any other Cajun Chicken Pasta recipe.
 It is kicked up a level with the most amazing creamy, flavor bursting Sun-dried Tomato Alfredo Sauce and juicy, spice rubbed melt in your mouth chicken!
 It’s full of fresh, colorful veggies, and you can customize the heat of the pasta by adding more or less cayenne pepper.
 This is one pasta that is sure to be a new family favorite!

 My Cajun Chicken Pasta recipe first appeared over at Real Housemoms where I’m a contributor.

 Cajun Chicken Pasta Recipe Video